exercism/v3/languages/julia/exercises/concept/vehicle-purchase/.docs/introduction.md

 n is not positive!

 <!-- TODO: Add that fancy concept highlight embed thing to boolean expression -->
-If the boolean expression following the `if` evalutes to `true`, the first block of code is run and the second block is skipped.
+If the boolean expression following the `if` evaluates to `true`, the first block of code is run and the second block is skipped.
-If the boolean expression following the `if` evalutes to `false`, the first block of code is skipped and the second block is run.
+If the boolean expression following the `if` evaluates to `false`, the first block of code is skipped and the second block is run.
 The program continues running at the first line of code after the `end` keyword.

 !!! info